 The monthly school fee can be paid in the seven days after you come to the school after deciding the length of your stay.
 The school can accept payment in Chinese Yuan or US Dollars.
 If you don't want to take a lot of cash with you, you can take traveler's checks and get it changed at a local bank with your passport for identification.
 Alternatively, students can use a bank card to get money from an ATM at the local Bank of China.

-There are flights to Qufu from Beijing and Shanghai on Mondays, Wednesdays, Fridays and Sundays.
+There are flights to Qufu from Beijing, Shanghai and Guangzhou.

 How can I contact my home and friends?
-The school has an office and school phone students can use to receive phone calls from abroad.
-Students can also use the internet in the office to send email.
+The school has free WIFi covered the whole accommodation buluding.
+Sudents can get connected and use Apps for messages and Video call.
 Sending letters abroad by post may take a week or two depending on the destination.

 Are there western toilets?
 Yes, the school has a western toilet and shower room.